roshan669/React-native-apps/Readme.md

-These are all the apps developed using react-native cli
+These are all the apps developed using react-native cli and expo